V12lol/k8n-cheatsheet/README.md

 # Kubernetes Example Commands

-This project covers the notes provided in
-* [YouTube / Janakiram & Associates](https://www.youtube.com/watch?v=BadzJOlSn24) - Tips and Tricks of Using Kubectl, the Kubernetes CLI
+This project covers the notes provided in (https://www.youtube.com/watch?v=BadzJOlSn24) - Tips and Tricks of Using Kubectl, the Kubernetes CLI

 ### Notes